DominikM323/ArkanoidGame/README.md

 # ArkanoidGame
 A simple block game.

-An extremley simple pratice project utilizing this library for graphics: https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java.html
+An old, extremley simple pratice project utilizing this library for graphics: https://introcs.cs.princeton.edu/java/stdlib/StdDraw.java.html

 The aim is to break blocks by bouncing the ball using the palette.